TheBandit105/Software-Engineering-Coursework/Software Engineering Group Report.md

 Google.com.
 2020.
 Gherkin Code Test Cases - Google Search. [online] Available at: <https://www.google.com/search?client=firefox-b-d&q=gherkin+code+test+cases#kpvalbx=_9Y90XtnwF_Xggwfe7ovwCA25> [Accessed 17 March 2020].

 GeeksforGeeks 2020, System Testing, GeeksforGeeks, viewed 20 March 2020, 10:09 am, <https://www.geeksforgeeks.org/system-testing/>[2]

+Note: We used Discord over Trello for the communication part of the work as it was more easier to use and we had more experience with Discord than with Trello.